Tohono Oʼodham Nation: 1900–2000

-The pre-contact legacy and economic lifestyles of the Oʼodham gave them a "transnational identity", but Indigenous conflicts on the Mexico–United States barrier arose.
-Land theft and forced assimilation decreased the numbers of southern Oʼodham and alienated them from their northern counterparts.
-By 1910, it was estimated that only 1,000 Oʼodham remained in Mexico.
+The pre-contact legacy and economic lifestyles of the O'odham gave them a "transnational identity", but Indigenous conflicts on the Mexico–United States barrier arose.
+Land theft and forced assimilation decreased the numbers of southern O'odham and alienated them from their northern counterparts.
+By 1910, it was estimated that only 1,000 O'odham remained in Mexico.
 The disparities in wealth between the two sides also led to cultural shifts.
-The traditional practice of lending between Oʼodham decreased as many Arizona Oʼodham felt that those on the Mexican side would not be able to pay loans back.
-During WWI concerns were raised about the proximity of the Oʼodham to the border, but the U.S. government ignored requests for additional military presence, and trans-border smuggling thrived in the 1910s and 1920s.
+The traditional practice of lending between O'odham decreased as many Arizona O'odham felt that those on the Mexican side would not be able to pay loans back.
+During WWI concerns were raised about the proximity of the O'odham to the border, but the U.S. government ignored requests for additional military presence, and trans-border smuggling thrived in the 1910s and 1920s.
 This included liquor, food, and guns.
 The War Department attempted to halt this, but the reporting system on such a wide area of land was slow and ineffective.
-The Oʼodham were accused of participating in the Yaquis' international weapons smuggling.
-As Mexicans were deported during the Great Depression, the Mexican government gave them Oʼodham tribal lands.
+The O'odham were accused of participating in the Yaquis' international weapons smuggling.
+As Mexicans were deported during the Great Depression, the Mexican government gave them O'odham tribal lands.
 Notions of isolation were further intensified during WWII as the U.S.–Mexico border was militarized to protect against potential invasions via the Sea of Cortez, and tribal lands in Sonora were privatized to increase government production.

-In 1977, the Los Angeles Times reported that Mexican Oʼodham were taking advantage of medical facilities and welfare checks on the Arizona side of the border.
+In 1977, the Los Angeles Times reported that Mexican O'odham were taking advantage of medical facilities and welfare checks on the Arizona side of the border.
 An increase in militarization occurred again in the 1980s and 1990s, further inhibiting tribal members from traveling back and forth and slowing migration.
-The Mexican government made gestures to improve the condition of the Oʼodham in Mexico by opening the office of the National Indian Institute, but the office struggled with inadequate resources and institutionalized corruption.
-In the 1980s, Oʼodham in Sonora responded to decades of land theft and bureaucratic failure by staging an occupation at the "weak and underfunded" National Indian Institute offices.
-The tribal constitution ratified in 1986 reads: "All members of the Tohono Oʼodham Nation shall be given equal opportunity to participate in the economic resources and activities of the Tohono Oʼodham Nation."
+The Mexican government made gestures to improve the condition of the O'odham in Mexico by opening the office of the National Indian Institute, but the office struggled with inadequate resources and institutionalized corruption.
+In the 1980s, O'odham in Sonora responded to decades of land theft and bureaucratic failure by staging an occupation at the "weak and underfunded" National Indian Institute offices.
+The tribal constitution ratified in 1986 reads: "All members of the Tohono O'odham Nation shall be given equal opportunity to participate in the economic resources and activities of the Tohono O'odham Nation."
 Many tribal members felt these promises were not guaranteed.
-At the end of the decade, Oʼodham on the Mexican side of the border wrote an "open letter" to Oʼodham on the American side.
+At the end of the decade, O'odham on the Mexican side of the border wrote an "open letter" to O'odham on the American side.
 In it they wrote: "our human rights and aboriginal rights have slowly been violated or disappeared in Mexico."
-This articulated the concerns of many Oʼodham about the growing international divide and population loss in Sonora.
-In its 1990 census, the Mexican government recorded no Oʼodham living in Sonora.
+This articulated the concerns of many O'odham about the growing international divide and population loss in Sonora.
+In its 1990 census, the Mexican government recorded no O'odham living in Sonora.